Corruption Prevention Initiatives/Compliance

 Casio recognizes that compliance is the foundation for all corporate activities.
 Accordingly, Casio believes it is important to win the trust of society by ensuring all of its corporate activities are based not only on legal compliance, but also on high ethical values.
 To ensure legal compliance in the conduct of business, Casio’s Internal Control Committee inventories relevant laws and regulations and confirms that the responsible departments take appropriate measures to comply.
 The Casio Business Conduct Guidelines are also made known to all executives and employees.

-In addition, in October 2023, Casio set up the Compliance Office in the Legal Department to serve as an organization responsible for the overall management of compliance.
-In these and other ways, Casio is always working to ensure legal compliance and foster a culture of integrity.
+In addition, Casio set up the Compliance Office in the Legal Department to serve as an organization responsible for the overall management of compliance.
+The Compliance Office is working to ensure even more thorough compliance with laws and regulations globally, reform systems, and reinforce the administration of education and internal rules.
+The office also works to foster a group-wide culture of integrity.

 Competition Law